m0hammad-yaser/OSWE-AWAE-Notes/apigateway/README.md

 Because URL fetching (`axios.get`) happens **prior to any authentication or authorization**, this endpoint is vulnerable to **unauthenticated blind SSRF**.
 ### Exploiting Blind SSRF in Directus
+Since we cannot access the results of the SSRF, how can we use it to further our attack?
+As we have already demonstrated, the application returns different messages for valid files and non-existing files.
+We can use these different messages to infer if a resource exists.

+As a reminder, we receive an HTTP `403 Forbidden` when we request a valid resource and an HTTP `500 Internal Server Error` with "Request failed with status code 404" when we request a resource that doesn't exist.